Abstract

 Fatigue properties of braiding yarn

 The fatigue resistance of braiding yarn is the critical factor for the fatigue resistance of 3D braided composites.28,29 The braiding yarns in 3D braided composites are mainly subjected to longitudinal tensile stress, transverse compressive stress and shear stress under tensile fatigue loadings.
 Therefore, in order to effectively simulate the fatigue behavior of 3D braided composites, it is necessary to accurately predict the fatigue life of braiding yarn under coupled stress states.
 Since it is very difficult to directly study the fatigue behavior of braiding yarn in 3D braided composites, the fatigue properties of unidirectional composite under the same loading condition are generally obtained for the replacement.
-As exhibited in Figure 6, the variation law of Off-axial
+As exhibited in Figure 6, the variation law of S-N relations of unidirectional composite is attained when the three fatigue stresses are individually loaded.

 Predicted fatigue life of unidirectional composite under individual stress level.